 Best time to travel to Cartagena by a local

-Picture yourself strolling through colorful colonial streets, the salty Caribbean breeze tousling your hair as you embark on a solo adventure in one of South America’s most enchanting cities.
+Picture yourself feeling zen strolling through colorful colonial streets, the salty Caribbean breeze tousling your hair as you embark on a solo adventure in one of South America’s most enchanting cities.

 That is exactly how I felt walking around Cartagena when I traveled solo in Colombia for over a monthโ€”I loved it!